 The Listing Expired

 Depending on how long your listing period is, if the home does not sell within the listing agreement period, then the listing will expire.
-In most areas, this will show up in the MLS (multiple listing service) and this is a status which will be viewed when someone is researching the history of a property.
+In most areas, this will show up in the MLS (multiple listing service) and this is a status that will be viewed when someone is researching the history of a property.

-It does not mean that there were no buyers, it means there were no buyers who were willing to pay an inflated and over market value price.
+It does not mean that there were no buyers, it means there were no buyers who were willing to pay an inflated and over-market value price.